 FODMAPs (FOD rhymes with cod) is a two-syllable acronym that stands for:

 FODMAPS are specific types of carbohydrates that may be poorly absorbed and, as a result, can cause digestive discomfort.
-Humans do not contain enzymes to breakdown some FODMAPs.
+Humans do not contain enzymes to break down some FODMAPs.
 Others pass through the intestinal tract too quickly and are not absorbed.
 As a result, some FODMAPs remain intact as they travel through the gut.
 They can be fermented by bacteria along the way and put off gas, or they can attract water into the gut.
 In someone with sensitive intestines, gut nerves overreact to the presence of gas or excess water, resulting in issues such as diarrhea, abdominal pain, cramping, excessive bloating or constipation.

 Oligosaccharides include two types of FODMAPs: fructans and galacto-oligosaccharides (GOS).
 These tend to create gas.
 Oligosaccharide-containing foods include the following: wheat, rye, barley, onions, leek, shallots, white part of spring onion or leeks, garlic, legumes, lentils, artichokes, chicory, artichokes, inulin, cashews, chamomile, and oolong tea.

-Disachharide refers to the lactose molecule.
+Disaccharide refers to the lactose molecule.
 Lactose tends to create gas and may pull water into the gut.
 Lactose-containing foods include the following: milk, evaporated milk, yogurt, cottage cheese, some soft cheeses, custard, and ice cream.

 Monosaccharide refers to the fructose molecule.
 Fructose may pull water into the gut, causing diarrhea.
 Fructose-containing foods include: asparagus, honey, mango, watermelon, apples, pears, high fructose corn syrup, and agave.